o3de/o3de.org/content/docs/user-guide/scripting/lua/debugging-scripts.md

 return LoggingTest
 ```

-## Using an Assert to Detect Potential Issues {#lua-scripting-ces-using-an-assert-to-detect-potential-issues}
+## Using an Assert to Detect Potential Issues

 You can use the `assert` function to display an error message in the console when conditions are detected that might result in an execution fault\.
 The `assert` function takes two arguments: a condition that evaluates to true or false, and a message to display if the condition is false\.